JosueGarciaAbata/vehicle-api/README.md

 # Vehicle REST API (Laravel)

-This project implements a RESTful API for managing vehicles using Laravel, following a clean architecture with Service and Repository layers.
+This project implements a RESTful API for managing vehicles using Laravel, following Service and Repository layers.

 ## Features